Essent/nativescript-live-engage/.github/issue_template.md

 ### Is there any code involved?
  - provide a code example to recreate the problem
- - (OR BETTER) provide a .zip with application or refer to a repo with application where the problem is reproducable.
+ - (EVEN BETTER) provide a .zip with application or refer to a repository with application where the problem is reproducable.